Hubert Long: Role in establishing CMA and CMF

 Long would be a founding member of the CMA and the CMF in the late 1950s, becoming the president of both organizations.
 Long served as secretary of the CMA when it was founded in 1958.
 He served as CMA President in 1968 and was its Chairman in 1972 when he had medical issues.

 Illness and death

 In March 1972, Long was admitted to a hospital in Nashville for surgery to remove a brain tumor (Source listed it incorrectly as 1982.).
-The surgery was not successful in removing the tumor, and Long died on September 7, 1972 in Nashville.
-Long was survived by his mother, two sisters, two brothers, one niece, and five nephews (His father had died two years earlier.).
-Funeral services were held two days later in Nashville with honorary pallbearers including Nashville Mayor Beverly Briley, Jerry Bradley, Jo Walker-Meador (listed as Jo Walker), Frances Preston, Howard, Ken Nelson, Huskey, Tex Ritter, Arnold, Parker, Bud Wendell, Atkins, Jack Stapp, Young, and Jimmie Davis while actual pallbearers included were Anderson and Owen Bradley (All names mentioned except for Briley, Howard, and Parker are Country Music Hall of Fame inductees as of 2020.).
+The surgery was not successful in removing the tumor, and Long died on September 7, 1972, in Nashville.
+Funeral services were held two days later in Nashville with honorary pallbearers including Nashville Mayor Beverly Briley, Jerry Bradley, Jo Walker-Meador (listed as Jo Walker), Frances Preston, Howard, Ken Nelson, Huskey, Tex Ritter, Arnold, Parker, Bud Wendell, Atkins, Jack Stapp, Young, and Jimmie Davis while actual pallbearers included were Anderson and Owen Bradley (All names mentioned except for Briley, Howard, and Parker are Country Music Hall of Fame inductees as of 2023.).

-Long was buried at Spring Hill Cemetery in Nashville.